Best Summer Camp Essentials for Kids (What We Always Pack)

 PackTowl Personal Quick-Dry Microfiber Towel

-I spent two camp seasons sending full-size bath towels.
-They took up a third of the bag, they were still slightly damp by the next morning when I needed them washed and repacked, and by the end of the first week they smelled like a pool that had seen better days.
+Full-size bath towels are the classic camp packing mistake.
+They take up a third of the bag, they are still damp by the next morning, and by the end of the first week they smell like a pool that has seen better days.

 The PackTowl Personal is a microfiber towel that dries in a fraction of the time of a cotton towel, compresses to the size of a small rolled t-shirt, and holds up to repeated use without getting musty the way cotton does when it is not fully dried between uses.
 The Body size (25 by 54 inches) gives kids enough coverage for post-swim drying at water activities or splash pads without being the bulky fabric burden of a standard bath towel.